joelouthan/Theologicus/src/genesis/genesis03-14-25.md

 # Genesis 3:14-24 The Gospel Proclaimed

+## The Word

+>Numbers 21:4-9 (CSB) Then they set out from Mount Hor by way of the Red Sea to bypass the land of Edom, but the people became impatient because of the journey.
+5 The people spoke against God and Moses: “Why have you led us up from Egypt to die in the wilderness?
+There is no bread or water, and we detest this wretched food!”
+6 Then the LORD sent poisonous snakes among the people, and they bit them so that many Israelites died.
+>
+>7 The people then came to Moses and said, “We have sinned by speaking against the LORD and against you.
+Intercede with the LORD so that he will take the snakes away from us.”
+And Moses interceded for the people.
+>
+>8 Then the LORD said to Moses, “Make a snake image and mount it on a pole.
+When anyone who is bitten looks at it, he will recover.”
+9 So Moses made a bronze snake and mounted it on a pole.
+Whenever someone was bitten, and he looked at the bronze snake, he recovered.

 ## The Text

 >Genesis 3:14-24 (CSB) So the LORD God said to the serpent: